greenbone/openvas-scanner/doc/manual/nasl/built-in-functions/misc/make_array.md

 ## Error

-Returns NULL when the amount of arguments are not even.
+Drops the last value when the arguments are not even.

 ## EXAMPLES